 Pets and Noise Phobias

-With July 4th quickly approaching many of us are thinking about backyard barbeques and get togethers with friends.
-Unfortunately, for many pets and their owners, this holiday brings anxiety and fear thanks to the traditional fireworks displays that Independence Day brings.
+With New Year's Eve quickly approaching many of us are thinking about festive celebrations and get togethers with friends.
+Unfortunately, for many pets and their owners, this holiday brings anxiety and fear thanks to the traditional fireworks displays that it brings.

 The cause of noise phobias is often not known to the pet owner or behavior professionals.
 Genetics can play a roll in phobias, but past trauma or even a lack of early positive exposure can result in phobias as well.
 Regardless of the source, keeping your pet safe and comfortable, then managing their fear is of the upmost importance.